 - Kosher salt and freshly ground black pepper

-- 6 to 8 cups homemade chicken stock, or store-bought low-sodium broth
+- 6 to 8 cups homemade chicken stock or low-sodium canned chicken broth

-- 3 ounces chouriço, linguiça, or dried-cured smoked Spanish chorizo, cut into 1/4-inch cubes
+- 3 ounces chouriço, linguiça, or dried-cured smoked Spanish chorizo, cut into 1/4-inch (6-mm) cubes

 - 1 small yellow onion, minced